-You can use WPForms’ conditional logic to notify the right person in your organization based on the user’s selection when a support ticket form is submitted.
+You can use WPForms’ conditional logic to notify the right person in your organization based on the user’s selections when a support ticket form is submitted.

 For instance, you can assign general questions to your sales team and bug reports to your support team.
-This way you can assure that the submissions are handled by the right person and also ensure a speedy response.
+This way you can ensure that the submissions are handled by the right person and also that the user will receive a speedy response.

 In this example, let’s say that you want to submit General question and Other selections to your salesperson and Bug report, Feature request, and My account selections to your support staff.
 Here’s how to do this.

 To start, go to Settings » Notifications.
 On the right-side preview panel, scroll all the way to the bottom and select Enable conditional logic.

-Then, choose the appropriate selections from the dropdown as seen in the screenshot.
+Then, choose the appropriate selections from the dropdown as seen in the screenshot below.

 For this example, we’ll choose Send this notification if what can we help you with is General question or Other.
-The key to adding two conditional logic rules is to click the plus (+) sign to add additional rules.
+The key to adding two conditional logic rules is to click Add New Group to add additional rules.

-Lastly, scroll back to the top and change the Send to Email Address at the top.
+Lastly, scroll back to the top and change the Send To Email Address.
 For our example, we’ll add the email of our sales team.

 This way whenever a user submits a support ticket form and selects General question or Other, their request will go directly to the sales team.

 Once that’s done, click Add New Notification and specify a name for the notification for your internal reference only.

-Then, repeat the same steps as above, only this time you’ll change the conditional rules to reflect which user selections you want sent to your support team, which will be Bug report, Feature request and My account.
+Then, repeat the same steps as above, only this time you’ll change the conditional rules to reflect which user selections you want to send to your support team, which will be Bug report, Feature request and My account.

 You’ll also add the email of the support team under the Send To Email Address section.

 - To find out how to create a support ticket form that has selections for users to choose from, check out this tutorial on how to allow users to select recipients